Tarpon: Megalops and humans

-Tarpons are considered to be some of the greatest saltwater game fishes, prized not only because of their great size, but also because of the fight they put up and their spectacular leaping ability.
-After the International Game Fish Association took responsibility for fly fishing records in salt water (1978) fly fishing for tarpon became increasingly popular, despite declining populations (correlated with the decline of fresh water rivers flowing into the seas around Florida.)
+Tarpon are considered some of the greatest saltwater game fishes, prized not only because of their great size but also because of their fight and spectacular leaping ability.
+After the International Game Fish Association took responsibility for fly fishing records in salt water (1978), fly fishing for tarpon became increasingly popular, despite declining populations (correlated with the decline of freshwater rivers flowing into the seas around Florida.)
 Tarpon meat is not desirable, so most are released after being caught.
-Numerous tournaments around the year are focused on catching tarpon.
+Numerous tournaments are focused on catching tarpon.

 The Atlantic tarpon adapts well to water bodies in urban and suburban environments due to their tolerance for boat traffic and low water quality.
 Around humans, Atlantic tarpon are primarily nocturnal.
-In Bonaire, they use light produced by Scuba divers to hunt at night.

 Geographical distribution and migration

-Since tarpons are not commercially valuable as a food fish, very little has been documented concerning their geographical distribution and migrations.
+Since tarpon are not commercially valuable as a food fish, very little has been documented concerning their geographical distribution and migrations.
 They inhabit both sides of the Atlantic Ocean, and their range in the eastern Atlantic has been reliably established from Senegal to the Congo.
-Tarpons inhabiting the western Atlantic are principally found to populate warmer coastal waters primarily in the Gulf of Mexico, Florida, and the West Indies.
-Nonetheless, tarpons are regularly caught by anglers at Cape Hatteras and as far north as Nova Scotia, Bermuda, and south to Argentina.
-Scientific studies indicate that schools of tarpons have routinely migrated through the Panama Canal from the Atlantic to the Pacific and back for over 70 years.
+Tarpon inhabiting the western Atlantic are principally found to populate warmer coastal waters, primarily in the Caribbean, Gulf of Mexico, Florida, and the West Indies.
+Nonetheless, tarpon are regularly caught by anglers at Cape Hatteras and as far north as Nova Scotia, Bermuda, and south to Argentina.
+Scientific studies indicate that schools of tarpon have routinely migrated through the Panama Canal from the Atlantic to the Pacific and back for over 70 years.
 However, they have not been found to breed in the Pacific Ocean.
-Nevertheless, anecdotal evidence by tarpon fishing guides and anglers would tend to validate this notion, as over the last 60 years, many small juvenile tarpons, as well as mature giants, have been caught and documented principally on the Pacific side of Panama at the Bayano River, the Gulf of San Miguel and its tributaries, Coiba Island in the Gulf of Chiriquí, and Piñas Bay in the Gulf of Panama.
-Since tarpons tolerate wide ranges of salinity throughout their lives and eat almost anything dead or alive, their migrations seemingly are only limited by water temperatures.
-Tarpons prefer water temperatures of 72 to 82 F; below 60 F they become inactive, and temperatures under 40 F can be lethal.
+Nevertheless, anecdotal evidence from tarpon fishing guides and anglers would tend to validate this notion, as over the last 60 years, many small juvenile tarpon as well as mature giants have been caught and documented principally on the Pacific side of Panama at the Bayano River, the Gulf of San Miguel and its tributaries, Coiba Island in the Gulf of Chiriquí, and Piñas Bay in the Gulf of Panama.
+In 2024, the tarpon has been recorded in northern Peru.

+Since tarpon tolerate wide ranges of salinity throughout their lives and eat almost anything dead or alive, their migrations seemingly are only limited by water temperatures.
+Tarpon prefer water temperatures of 72 to 82 F; below 60 F they become inactive, and temperatures under 40 F can be lethal.